 ESB EV Solutions operates charge points for electric vehicle drivers in London and Coventry.
 As well as operating a comprehensive public network in Ireland, the network has extensive experience operating an EV charging network.

-ESB EV Solutions charge points can be accessed with an RFID card or smartphone app, with both pay-as-you-go and subscription access available.
-The network is split between taxi-only and public-use points, but access requirements are the same across the EV Solutions network.
+ESB EV Solutions’ charge points can be accessed with an RFID card or smartphone app, with both pay-as-you-go and subscription options available.
+The network has both taxi-only and public-use points, with access requirements the same across the ESB EV Solutions network.

 How much does the ESB EV Solutions network cost?

 Pay-as-you-go price: 29p/kWh

 No connection fee

 To discover how much it will cost to charge an EV from an ESB EV Solutions charge point, head to Zap-Map’s Public Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.

 How to use the ESB EV Solutions network

 Access to the ESB EV Solutions network is made via the network’s EV Plug-In app or an ESB EV Solutions RFID card.
 Users can use the network on a pay as you go basis with the EV Plug In app.
 Drivers can also register an account with ESB EV solutions, with the driver billed once the charging session is complete.